andybalham/cdk-cloud-test-kit/README.md

 `IntegrationTestStack` is an abstract class, derived from the CDK [Stack](https://docs.aws.amazon.com/cdk/latest/guide/stacks.html) class, that provides the following functionality:

 - Easy deployment of common test resource scaffolding, such as observer Lambda functions and a DynamoDB table for recording observations.
-- A method to tag the deployed resources, so that they can be discovered, invoked, nd read without needing to know the resource names or ARNs.
+- A method to tag the deployed resources, so that they can be discovered, invoked, and read without needing to know the resource names or ARNs.

 `IntegrationTestClient` is a class that works in conjunction with the `IntegrationTestStack` that provides the following functionality:

-- A set of methods to locate and interact with the deployed test resources using the [AWS SDK](https://aws.amazon.com/sdk-for-javascript/).
+- A set of methods to locate and interact with the deployed test resources using the [AWS SDK](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/welcome.html).
 For example, to upload an object to an S3 bucket or publish an event to an SNS topic.
 - A method to poll for test observations, making writing asynchronous unit tests simple and clear.

 The best way to see what the `cdk-cloud-test-kit` can do for you is to look at the examples or, better still, run them.